sel-jett/My-Docker-Journey/README.md

    .Entire image is unique.
 Entire image needs pushing.

 # Compose:
+   .*docker compose up* is the command to deploy a Compose app.
+It creates all images, containers, networks and volumes needed by the app.
+   It expects the Compose file to be called compose.yaml but you can specify a custom file name with the -f flag.
+It's common to start the app in the background with the --detach flag.
+   .*docker compose stop* will stop all containers in a Compose app without deleting them from the system.
+They can be easily restarted with *docker compose restart*
+   .*docker compose rm* will delete a stopped Compose app.
+It will delete containers and networks, but it won't delete volumes and images by default.
+   .*docker compose restart* will restart a Compose app that has been stopped with *docker compose stop*.
+If you make changes to your Compose app while it's stopped, these changes will not appear in the restarted app.
+You need to re-deploy the app to get the changes.
+   .*docker compose ps* lists each container in the Compose app.
+It shows current state, the command running insisde each contrainer, and network ports.
+   .*docker compose down* will stop and delete a running Compose app.
+It deletes conatiners and networks, but not volumes and images.

 # Volumes :
 .
 The data created in this example is stored on the Docker hosts local filesystem.
 If